-Our 2020-2021 Program of Studies outlines the diverse and challenging opportunities offered at Pelham High School.
-The more attention and commitment you make to plan your courses, the more personalized and valuable your education will become.
-I encourage you to take this process seriously and put effort into investigating the many learning experiences available here at Pelham High School.
+Our 2024-2025 Program of Studies details the rigorous and diverse opportunities offered at Pelham High School.
+The more attention and careful planning you give to your course selection and planning, the more personalized and valuable your education will be.
+I encourage you to take this process seriously and put effort into investigating the many learning opportunities and pathways available here at Pelham High School.